 Avoiding hedge wars

-The owner of the land over which his neighbour’s tress is overhanging, has the right to trim hedges and lop the branches of trees belonging to his neighbour to the boundary line.
+Where the neighbour’s trees are overhanging, there is a general right to trim hedges and lop the branches of trees back to the boundary line.
 However, as the clippings, lopped branches and any fruit of the tree remain the property of the owner of the tree, they must be offered back.
 It is also important to first ensure that the tree is not protected by a Tree Preservation Order.

 The Theft Act 1968 makes it a criminal offence to take wild flowers, fruit and foliage from any plant if it is sold for commercial gain.
 Similarly, you cannot go onto your neighbour’s land, or lean over the boundary fence, without permission.
 Although you do have a right to maintain your property, if access to the neighbouring land is denied, you can apply to the Court under the Access to Neighbouring Land Act 1992.